shafier/Kaggle_Titanic/README.md

 I hope this helps you in your journey to comprehend the Data Science field, and Machine Learning models.

-View in Google Colaboration (Colab)'s Jupyter notebook https://colab.research.google.com/github/shafier/Kaggle_Titanic/blob/main/understanding-data-science-on-titanic-01.ipynb
+View in Google Colaboratory (Colab)'s Jupyter notebook https://colab.research.google.com/github/shafier/Kaggle_Titanic/blob/main/understanding-data-science-on-titanic-01.ipynb